Radioactive Iodine FAQs

 How is radio-iodine administered?

 It is given as a subcutaneous injection, similar to a vaccine.
 It is not injected into the thyroid gland.
 Within 20 minutes the radio-iodine dose is being absorbed into the bloodstream and is targeting the thyroid gland in the neck.
 Active thyroid tissue is the only tissue that concentrates radio-iodine.
 No other tissue is affected.

 When do you do the treatments?

-On Mondays, so that all our patients can go home the same week.
+On Tuesdays, so that most of our patients can go home the same week.
 We can do the treatment on a different day, at your request, but we do charge an extra fee for that because our nuclear pharmacy must make a special delivery to us.
 Please call us for the details if that need exists.